Hukum: 2022: five-year-old season

 In 2022, Shadwell cut down the number of their horses in training and Owen Burrows' operation moved to the Farncombe Down Stables in Lambourn.
 In early 2022 Hukum was sent to Dubai to race at Meydan and began his campaign in the Group 2 Dubai City of Gold (a trial race for the Sheema Classic) over 2400 metres on 2 March.
 Starting the odds-on favourite in a fourteen-runner field which included runners from Bahrain, Turkey, Norway, Sweden and the UAE he raced in mid division before making "smooth progress" to take the lead 150 metres from the finish and won by a head from Without A Fight.
 Burrows said "It's obviously a big thing coming over to Dubai with my first runner and it couldn't have gone any better...
 Whatever Hukum did today, he was going to come on plenty for.
 Jim said he didn't have that hard a race, he wasn't blowing too much there but he's got three weeks now to enjoy this warmth and I'm sure he will come on plenty."
 On 26 March the horse started at odds of 10/1 for the Dubai Sheema Classic and came home seventh behind Shahryar, Yibir, Authority, Pyledriver, Uberleben and Alenquer, beaten less than two lengths by the winner.

 Following his return to Europe Hukum was entered in the Coronation Cup over one and a half miles at Epsom Racecourse on 3 June.
 Ridden by Crowley he started the 11/4 third choice in the betting behind Pyledriver and Manobo (Prix Chaudenay) in a six-runner field which also included High Definition (Beresford Stakes), Living Legend (Jockey Club Stakes) and Palavecino.
 Hukum settled in second place behind Pyledriver and moved up to dispute the lead entering the straight, at which point the runners tracked right to race up the stands side.
 He gained the advantage approaching the last quarter mile and drew away in the closing stages to win by more than four lengths.
 After the race Burrows said "He’s been a wonderful horse for me.
 I’m thrilled he’s done it, for myself and for everyone back home...
 We have reduced numbers now but we still have a good team and it means a lot to do it for Shadwell and Sheikh Hamdan’s family...
 I thought he was pretty impressive there.
 We’ll have to see where he goes next."

 Three days after Hukum's win at Epsom Burrows announced that the horse had been found to be lame when returning from the race and had undergone an operation to insert three screws into an injured hind leg.
 He explained that Hukum would require an extended period of recovery and might be retired to become a breeding stallion.

+Stud career

+On October 17, 2023, Shadwell Estate announced that Hukum would stand stud at Darley Japan in Hokkaido.
+His service fee for the 2024 season is 1.2 million yen.